Thursday, November 23, 2023

 4. Documentation, systems and procedures

-Human factors applied to maintenance-related documentation, systems and procedures (e.g. standards, work orders, inspection reports, recording systems, checklists, job cards) ensures they are accessible and usable for RSWs and maintenance staff.
+A human factors lens applied to maintenance-related documentation, systems and procedures (e.g. standards, work orders, inspection reports, recording systems, checklists, job cards) ensures they are accessible and usable for RSWs and maintenance staff.
 Key aspects to consider include, but are not limited to:

 • maintenance-related documentation and systems, including maintenance and assembly manuals, are easy to access, clear, accurate and complete.